• Skip to primary navigation

 Butternut squash pasta in a bowl with sage leaf garnish.

-Butternut squash and garlic are oven-roasted until tender, then blended along with savory herbs and cream to create a smooth, rich sauce.
-Toss in your favorite cooked pasta for the perfect fall meal!
+Flavor/texture: Butternut squash and garlic are oven-roasted until tender, then blended along with savory herbs and cream to create a smooth, rich sauce to toss with your favorite cooked pasta.

 Ingredients and substitutions